Dr. Lauren Kaminsky, Director of Studies

 - Junior Essay: A required 6,000-word research paper is the focus of the second semester of junior tutorial.

-- Senior Thesis: 10,000-20,000 words.
-Required of all concentrators.
+- Senior Thesis: A 10,000-20,000-word thesis is expected of all concentrators and required for concentration honors.
 A student enrolled in History and Literature 99 who does not complete a thesis can receive credit for this course by completing a paper in the relevant field.

-- Senior Honors Oral Examination: Required of all concentrators except those who do not submit a thesis by the deadline for consideration for honors.
+- Senior Honors Oral Examination: A one-hour oral examination is required of all concentrators, except those who do not submit a thesis by the deadline for consideration for honors.

 Fields of Study: